Casualty and Condemnation Provisions: Balancing Conflicting Interests of Lenders, Borrowers, and Tenants

 Recording of a 90-minute premium CLE video webinar with Q&A

 This CLE course will examine casualty and condemnation provisions in real estate finance documents and how best to balance the interests of lenders, landlords, and tenants concerning disbursement of proceeds and the right or obligation to rebuild.
 The panel will discuss lease scenarios that can impact casualty and condemnation provisions and issues about the allocation of proceeds that can arise with ground leases.

 - Casualty and condemnation generally

-- Concerns of lender: protect security, control proceeds, continued performance of a loan
+- Concerns of lender: protect the security, control proceeds, continued performance of a loan

-- Concerns of the borrower: ability to repair, rebuild improvements, keep tenants
+- Concerns of the borrower: the ability to repair, rebuild improvements, keep tenants

 - Materiality thresholds for making proceeds available, allowing/requiring a rebuild, accelerating the loan